Portable Single-Beam Atomic Total-Field Magnetometer for Stand-off Magnetic Sensing: Results and Discussion

 The experiments were conducted in an eight-story building spanning from basement level 5 (B5F) to the third floor (3F).
 The magnetometer was positioned on 3F near the uppermost section of the elevator shaft and in close proximity to the traction motor and drive components, as shown in Fig.~\ref{environment_photo}(a).
 The elevator employs a machine-room-less (MRL) traction configuration with a counterweight (CWT) that moves opposite to the car.
 Consequently, during a 3F$\rightarrow$B5F descent of the car, the CWT ascends along the shaft.
 This coupled car--CWT motion produces distinct magnetic signatures that can be detected at 3F even when the car itself travels away from the sensor location.

 Figure~\ref{environment_photo}(b) shows the experimental environment and the sensor placement.
 Magnetic-field measurements were performed at multiple standoff distances $D$ between the sensor and the elevator door, ranging from 1.25~m to 7.5~m in increments of 1.25~m, with an additional measurement at 10~m.
 The sensor head was mounted on a non-magnetic support structure to minimize magnetic coupling to the floor, and the signal was acquired in real time using an in-house electronic control board interfaced with a laptop computer.
+In all measurements reported here, the laser beam axis was oriented approximately perpendicular to the ambient geomagnetic field direction, which maximizes the optical-pumping efficiency and the resulting magnetic-resonance signal amplitude.

+It should be noted that the performance of a single-beam scalar magnetometer depends on the angle $\theta$ between the laser propagation axis and the ambient magnetic field.
+When the beam is parallel to $\vec{B}$ (i.e., $\theta = 0^\circ$ or $180^\circ$), the transverse spin component that produces the precession signal vanishes, resulting in a ``dead zone'' characteristic of single-beam configurations \cite{Mehta2025APL_deadzone}.
+In general, the signal amplitude scales approximately as $\sin\theta\cos\theta$ for orientation-based readout, so both the sensitivity and the measured perturbation amplitudes reported in this work correspond to the near-optimal orientation used.
+Changing the sensor placement or rotating it relative to the geomagnetic field would alter the effective signal amplitude and could modify the observable distance range.
+Quantifying the full orientation dependence and implementing dead-zone mitigation strategies (e.g., the FID-based approach demonstrated by Mehta~\textit{et~al.}~\cite{Mehta2025APL_deadzone}) are directions for future work.